-The Official BRIDE GUIDE – Helpful tips from your wedding photographer who was also a bride!
+Welcome to the most comprehensive guide to getting gorgeous wedding photos – chock full of helpful tips from your expert wedding photographer who was also a bride!

-Welcome my lovelies to your official BRIDE GUIDE.
-Yup, that’s right.
-I was married somewhat recently in the past year and a half and as someone who has been through it myself and witnessed dozens of weddings to date, these are the things I wish someone had told me prior to my big day.
+I was married somewhat recently myself and as someone who has been through it all AND photographed dozens of weddings to date, these are the things I wish someone had told me prior to my big day in order to help capture gorgeous wedding photos.

 Maybe you don’t want or need those photos of the bridal party in matching robes, but even if you’re wearing something cozy while getting ready, opt for something that’s going to photograph well like a button-up shirt (which won’t mess up your hair and makeup) paired with black or neutral leggings, shorts or bottoms.

-One popular photo opp that my brides love and in retrospect that I wish I had included for my wedding are the matching robes photos of bridesmaids and the bride.
+One popular photo opportunity that my brides love and in retrospect that I wish I had included for my wedding are the matching robes photos of bridesmaids and the bride popping a bottle of champagne.
 Don’t dismiss those shots that you might think are too cheesy or so cliche.
 They may surprise you and end up being some of your favorites!

 > Have a dedicated box that contains your invites, ring boxes, perfume, cologne, jewelry and any sentimental elements you may want to include in your detail shots.
 Make sure it’s packed the night before your big day!